aniawala/efiche-server/README.md

 # efiche-server

-> Efiche-server is a backend server for an app called eFiche.
+> Efiche-server is a backend for an app called eFiche.

 ## What eFiche is?